lblod/berichtencentrum-sync-with-kalliope-service/README.md

 * `MU_SPARQL_UPDATEPOINT`
 * `MAX_MESSAGE_AGE`: Max age of the messages requested to the API (in days), _default: 3_.
 This value could theoretically be equal to that of `RUN_INTERVAL`, but a margin is advised to take eventual application or API downtime into account (to not miss any older messages).
 * `MAX_SENDING_ATTEMPTS`: How many times the service can attempt to send out a certain message, _default: 3_.
 Prevents the API from getting the same request (that it won't accept) over and over again.
+* `MAX_CONFIRMATION_ATTEMPTS`: How many times the service can attempt to send out a confirmation for a certain message, _default: 20_.

 ## Usage